 2023-2024 Appropriations Bill Recipient Amount Intended Purpose Term A 3003/ S 4003 Department of Family Assistance, Office of Temporary and \$2,397,000 For services related to the human trafficking program as established pursuant to art.10-D of social FY 2023-2024 2023-2024 Legislative Session Disability Assistance services law.
-21 Among other tasks, the human trafficking program provides grants to community- based organizations, including those April 1 st to March 31 st providing services to child and youth survivors of sex trafficking. $\sim 1^{\circ}$ A 3003/ S 4003 Department of Family Assistance, Office of Children and Family \$1,000,000 For services and expenses associated with sexually exploited children and youth up to age 21.
-FY 2023-2024 2023-2024 Legislative Session Services April 1 st to March 31 st
+21 Among other tasks, the human trafficking program provides grants to community- based organizations, including those providing services to child and youth survivors of sex trafficking.
+April 1 st to March 31 st A 3003/ S 4003 Department of Family Assistance, Office of \$1,000,000 For services and expenses associated with sexually exploited children and youth up to age 21.
+FY 2023-2024